ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 * Removal - O(1)
 * Searching - O(N) - Technically searching is O(N / 2), but that's still O(N)
 * Access - O(N)

+### Stacks + Queues

+Stacks and Queues are both data collections (an abstract/concept data structure):
+* A **Stack** needs to abide by a LIFO (Last In First Out) principle: The Last element added to the stack will be the first element removed from the stack.
+* A **Queue** needs to abide by a FIFO (First In First Out) principle.

+#### Stacks

+**Where stacks are used**
+* Stacks are used to handle function invocations (the call stack), for operations like undo/redo, and for routing (remember pages you have visited and go back/forward) and much more!
+* They are not a built-in data structure in JavaScript, but are relatively simple to implement
+* Insert and remove are both O(1)

+There is more than one way of implementing a stack:
+* Use an array and utilize it's push & pop methods, working with the end of the array, adding to the end and removing from the end.
+* Use an array and utilize unshift & shift methods, working with beginning of the array, adding to the beginning and removing from the beginning.
+* build our own stack class following the principles of a singly linked list.
+But note as stack should be constant time, we need to implement push and pop to add and remove from the beginning to avoid iterating over the entire list.

+**BIG O of STACKS**
+* Insertion - O(1)
+* Removal - O(1)
+* Searching - O(N) - not important to stack concept
+* Access - O(N) - not important to stack concept